 In Colorado, when a public servant uses their position to take money or property, they may be guilty of embezzlement of public property.
-Embezzlement of public property is a class 5 felony.
+This offense is a class 5 felony.
 The penalties for embezzling public property include up to 3 years in prison and a fine of up to $100,000.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is embezzlement of public property?